Byron0x7D2/SYSPRO/ASS2/readme.md

 > chmod 777 processLogFile.sh

-> ./processLogFile.sh pollLog.txt
+> ./processLogFile.sh log.txt

 To compare the 2 files

 > diff pollerResaultsFile tallyResaultsFile

 If you want to change the host or the port numbers, or the command line arguments in general simply go to the corresponding makefile and change the arguments section.
-Default is the localhost and port 6969 for its meme potential and the rest are the same as the instructions.
+Be aware there is a difference between the executables and the directory that has the files so use the correct pathto the file.

 ### Problem 1